 Students are able to use the coding model of Matatalab Lite to move MatataBot from point A to point B

 Detailed Lesson Plan

-- Did your group win the game?
+- Did you finish the match-up game?

 - Which part of the game did you find the hardest?
 Which part is the most interesting?

 - Did some of the students finish quickly?
 How did he/she make it?